rajbos/rajbos/README.md

 ## Hi, I am Rob :wave:
 I do DevOps-y stuff, mostly with C# and Azure/Azure DevOps/GitHub.
 I experiment with a lot of this stuff here on GitHub, and blog about it [here](https://rajbos.github.io).
+The dog in my profile photo is our Labrador named "Flynn".
 ![Rob photo](https://rajbos.github.io/images/rob_photo.png)

 ## Community | GDBC :otter: